IBM/private-data-collections-on-fabric/README.md

 ```

 The nested
-policy property in above specifies the `minimum peers required` to disseminate the private data as part of endorsement of
+policy property in the above code specifies the `minimum peers required` to disseminate the private data as part of endorsement of
 the chaincode.
-This means that if the minimum number of peers are not met, the chaincode will not be endorsed.
+This means unless the minimum number of peers are met, only then the chaincode will be endorsed.
 In the
-example above, this means that only 1 peer is required, and it shows signed-by 0 and 1, this means that either org1 or
+example above, this means that only 1 peer is required, and it shows signed-by 0 and 1, this means that either Org1 or
-org2 can disseminate the data, and the chaincode will be endorsed.
+Org2 can disseminate the data, and the chaincode will be endorsed.
 `CollectionMarblesPrivateDetails` on the other hand, allows only members of Org1 to have the private data
 in their private database.

 ## Writing chaincode with private data collections
 The last piece of using private data in Hyperledger Fabric is writing chaincode that will write data to the private
 databases on the peers.
-This is done by using the [putPrivateData](https://fabric-shim.github.io/master/fabric-shim.ChaincodeStub.html#putPrivateData__anchor) method from the Hyperledger Fabric Node SDK.
+This is done by using the [putPrivateData](https://hyperledger.github.io/fabric-chaincode-node/release-2.0/api/fabric-shim.ChaincodeStub.html#putPrivateData__anchor) method from the Hyperledger Fabric Node SDK.

-The method is similar to the [putState](https://fabric-shim.github.io/master/fabric-shim.ChaincodeStub.html#putState__anchor) method that is commonly used in Fabric chaincode, except that stores
+The method is similar to the [putState]https://hyperledger.github.io/fabric-chaincode-node/release-2.0/api/fabric-shim.ChaincodeStub.html#putState__anchor) method that is commonly used in Fabric chaincode, except that
+this method expects an argument which specifies which private collection to write
-the key-value pair on the transactions private write-set.
+the key-value pair to.

-Similarly, for querying the state of a private data collection, you can use the [getPrivateData](https://fabric-shim.github.io/master/fabric-shim.ChaincodeStub.html#getPrivateData__anchor) method.
+Similarly, for querying the state of a private data collection, you can use the [getPrivateData](https://hyperledger.github.io/fabric-chaincode-node/release-2.0/api/fabric-shim.ChaincodeStub.html#getPrivateData__anchor) method.

 ## Private data in healthcare